Best Minecraft Server Hosting (2026)

 Akliz

 Premium specialist host with strong reputation in larger modded communities.
-Pricing starts at $9.95/mo for 2.5 GB — pricier than Apex, similar performance.
-Worth considering if you've heard recommendations from a specific modpack community; otherwise Apex/BisectHosting cover the same ground.
+Pricing starts at $9.95/mo for 2.5 GB, pricier than Apex with similar performance.
+Worth considering if you've heard recommendations from a specific modpack community; otherwise Apex and BisectHosting cover the same ground for less.

 MCProHosting